AzureAD/microsoft-identity-web/docs/certificate support proposal.md

         /// <summary>
         /// The certificate, either provided directly in code by the
-        /// or loaded from the description
+        /// or loaded from the description.
         /// </summary>
-        public X509Certificate Certificate { get; private set; }
+        public X509Certificate2 Certificate { get; internal set; }
     }

    public class MicrosoftIdentityOptions : OpenIdConnectOptions